qwd/dev-site/scripts/openapi/README.md

 # OpenAPI intermediate model

-`generate.mjs` validates the Chinese and English OpenAPI documents, then normalizes them into ignored JSON files under `assets/openapi/generated/`.
+`generate-parsed-openapi.mjs` validates the Chinese and English OpenAPI documents, then normalizes them into ignored JSON files under `assets/openapi/generated/`.
 Hugo reads only this intermediate model; it does not resolve OpenAPI references.

 Ordered OpenAPI collections are represented as arrays.
 In particular, response